 # 4 – Being all eco friendly, renewable energy what-what is just fabulous, and I’m happy to pay a premium for it.
 Though I would have liked a little more information on the packaging about PACT’s specific programs.

-# Bonus – People complement me in the street soooo… I’d say they’re worth pretty much any price point ;)
+# Bonus – Strangers complement me in the street soooo… I’d say they’re worth pretty much any price!

 If you’re in the USA you can get your pair directly from PACTs website, and for the rest of us most of their products are available on amazon.
 All in all I’ll be enjoying these socks for as long as I can keep them from wandering off into that dark abyss of singles.

 If you’ve bought any of PACT’s products I’d love to know what you think!
-You can get them through the link below, and check out some other awesome ethical fashion in The Online Shop
+You can get them through the link below.